hitrangnek/project-hr-analyst-dashboard-2/README.md

 # project-hr-analyst-dashboard-2
-This project builds an interactive HR dashboard that helps managers make data-driven decisions about recruitment, employee engagement, talent retention, and program effectiveness, while aligning HR strategies with business goals.
+This project builds an interactive HR dashboard that helps managers make data-driven decisions about recruitment, employee engagement, talent retention, and program effectiveness.